 - Mechanical Properties of Fluids Formulas

 - Mechanical Properties of Fluids Important Questions

 - Mechanical Properties of Fluids: NCERT Solutions

-All the substances in nature and otherwise, which flow, are known as fluids.
+All the substances in nature and otherwise, that flow, are known as fluids.
 And the study of the mechanical properties of fluids is known as Fluid Mechanics.
-However, before proceeding, there are 2 important concepts which you must be aware about:
+However, before proceeding, there are 2 important concepts which you must be aware of:

 - The density of fluids is independent of any pressure variation and remains constant.
 This property is known as incompressibility.